MYANMAR

 A transition to democracy began in 2010 under the leadership of Aung San Suu Kyi, but the military remained very powerful and in February 2021 the armed forces (the Tatmadaw, closely aligned with Burmese nationalism) carried out a brutal military coup.
 They had refused to accept the results of the 2020 election and deposed the government, imprisoning Aung San Suu Kyi and several other government leaders.

 Since the coup the armed forces have murdered protesters, attacked ethnic-minority villages (including using air strikes against civilians) and executed opposition leaders.
-Ongoing aerial and ground attacks have killed thousands, displaced over two million people and destroyed infrastructure including schools, hospitals and places of worship.
+Ongoing aerial and ground attacks have killed thousands and destroyed infrastructure including schools, hospitals and places of worship.

-While military airstrikes and other attacks on civilian populations continue, particularly in ethnic minority areas, it was reported in early 2024 that the Tatmadaw had been greatly depleted through casualties and desertions since the coup and that anti-junta militia gains had reduced the area under the armed forces’ control to as little as 17%.
-In February 2024 the Tatmadaw announced that it would begin national conscription.
+While military airstrikes and other attacks on civilian populations continue, particularly in ethnic minority areas, it was reported in early 2024 that the Tatmadaw had been greatly depleted through casualties and desertions since the coup and that anti-junta militia gains had reduced the area under the armed forces’ control to around 17%.
+It was also reported that the Tatmadaw intended to introduce conscription.

 Christians in Myanmar